The topological Atiyah-Segal map: Families of flat connections over the Heisenberg manifold

 In particular, if $M$ is a smooth manifold with torsion-free integral cohomology and $E\to M$ is a vector bundle admitting a flat connection, then $E$ is stably trivial. \end{proposition}

 Note that for finite CW complexes, $H^*(X; \bbZ)$ is torsion-free if and only if $H_*(X;\bbZ)$ is torsion-free.

-\begin{proof} The second statement follows from the first, because by Chern--Weil theory the Chern classes of a flat vector bundle over $M$ map to zero in $H^*(M; \bbQ)$, and when $H^*(M; \bbZ)$ is torsion-free the natural map
+\begin{proof} The second statement follows from the first, since by Chern--Weil theory the Chern classes of a flat vector bundle over $M$ map to zero in $H^*(M; \bbQ)$, and when $H^*(M; \bbZ)$ is torsion-free the natural map $H^*(M; \bbZ)\to H^*(M; \bbQ)$ is injective.